ideaxplode/bubble-preview-auto-reloader/README.md

 ## Description

-**Bubble Preview Auto-Reloader** eases your development experience using [Bubble.io](https://bubble.io) by automatically reloading your Preview tabs when you make changes in the Bubble editor.
+**Bubble Preview Auto-Reloader** eases your development experience using [Bubble.io](https://bubble.io) by automatically reloading your Preview tab in Chrome when you make changes in the Bubble editor.
 No more manual refreshes — stay focused on building your app!

 ## Features